kityxue/gitskills/readme.txt

 creat a new branch is and 2 modify
 >>>>>>> featurel

-switched to a new branch dev
+switched to a new branch dev 1 new dev1  in master dev 2 in dev